Nikken Abe: As High Priest

 On 22 July 1979, Abe took over as high priest, shortly after the death of the 66th High Priest Nittatsu Hosoi.
 At that time, he changed his name three times: he initially changed his name to Nichi-gō (the name beginning with Nichi that all priests have but use publicly after certain seniority) from Nichiji (日慈) to finally Nikken (日顕) in deference to a more senior priest who was the father of the current high priest, Nichinyo.

-A rendered image of the Dai Gohonzon mandala transcribed by Nikken Abe.

 On 4 December 2005, Abe announced his intention to step down as high priest before the end of the year.
 He performed the ceremony of transferral of the Heritage of the Law on 12 December 2005, in which he appointed Nichinyo Hayase (1935—) his successor.
 He officially retired on 15 December 2005, four days before his 83rd birthday, after 26 years as high priest.
 Sixty-eighth High Priest Nichinyo Shōnin ascended to the high priest's seat at a ceremony on 16 December 2005.
 Abe had a wife, Masako Abe, and a son born in 1944, Shinsho Abe.

 Abe's tenure as high priest was marked by a mixture of progress and controversy.

 He officiated several milestone celebrations, including: